teddygroves/bibat/docs/index.rst

 All contributions are very welcome!

-If you have a specific suggestion for how cookiecutter-cmdstanpy-analysis could be improved, or if you find a bug then please file an issue or submit a pull request.
+If you have a specific suggestion for how bibat could be improved, or if you find a bug then please file an issue or submit a pull request.

 Alternatively, if you have any more general thoughts or questions, please post them in the `discussions page